 It does not matter if you are using a phone or a fancy camera, just think about how you are going to make an image uniquely yours – to create better travel photos (and possibly monetize them in the future).

-Get the required shots, but add a twist
+Snap the needed shots, but add a twist

-I’m pretty sure that anyone who goes to Paris is required by law to take a shot at the Eiffel Tower, Notre Dame, and the River Seine.
-These shots are the ones that say, “Hey, I was really there!”
-Nevertheless, if you are doing something different, these are also the shots that people will jump over quickly.
+I’m sure that anyone who goes to beautiful Paris is mandated by law to take a shot at the Notre Dame, Eiffel Tower, and the iconic River Seine.
+These photos are the ones that shout, “Hey, I was actually there!”
+Nevertheless, if you are doing something unique and different, these are also the photos that people will jump over quickly.

 To add a twist, take a shot from a different angle.
 Get high, get low, get close, get far, but don’t be boring.
 Placing a famous landmark in the background may force the viewer to do a double-take.